TrueBlocks/trueblocks-core/src/other/migrations/README-v0.30.0.md

 Stop any long running TrueBlocks processes (such as the `chifra scrape` or `chifra serve`).
 Do not restart them until the migration is complete.

 You may wish to make a backup copy of your cache (although, being a cache, any cached files can be re-created, so this is optional).
-Find your `cachePath` with `chifra status --terse`.
+Find your `cachePath` with `chifra config --terse`.

 ## Instructions